Peter Dupas: Margaret Maher

 Margaret Josephine Maher, 40, was a sex worker working in the Melbourne area who was last seen alive at the Safeway supermarket at 12:20 a.m. in Broadmeadows on 4 October 1997.

-Her body was discovered under a cardboard box containing computer parts at 1:45 p.m. on 4 October 1997 by a man who made the discovery while he was collecting aluminium beside Cliffords Road, Somerton with his wife and her sister.
+Her body was discovered under a cardboard box containing computer parts at 1:45 p.m. on 4 October 1997 by a man who made the discovery while he was collecting aluminium with his wife and her sister beside Cliffords Road in Somerton.
 A black woollen glove was found near Maher's body which police later confirmed contained DNA matching that of Dupas.

 A post-mortem examination revealed Maher had suffered a stab wound to her left wrist, bruising to her neck, blunt force trauma with a cinder block to the area of her right eyebrow, and lacerations to her right arm.
 Maher's left breast had been removed and placed into her mouth.
 At the time of Maher's murder, Dupas had been out of prison for just over a year after serving time for rape offences and was no longer under the supervision of the government corrections agency, Corrections Victoria.